-On December 18, 2018, the FDIC issued a notice of proposed rulemaking that would revise the FDIC's requirements for stress testing by FDIC supervised institutions, such as the Bank, to conform with the Growth Act by raising the minimum threshold for applicability from \$10 billion to \$250 billion.
+On October 15, 2019, the FDIC adopted a final rule that revised the FDIC's requirements for stress testing by FDIC supervised institutions, such as the Bank, to conform with the Growth Act by raising the minimum threshold for applicability from \$10 billion to \$250 billion.
+The final rule became effective on November 25, 2019.
 Notwithstanding these amendments to the stress testing requirements, the federal banking agencies indicated through interagency guidance that the capital planning and risk management practices of institutions with total assets less than \$100 billion would continue to be reviewed through the regular supervisory process.
 Although we will continue to monitor our capital consistent with the safety and soundness expectations of the federal regulators, we expect to stop the Dodd-Frank Act-imposed stress testing as a result of the legislative and regulatory amendments.